spannerisms/spannerisms.github.io/misc/asmmusic.md

     db !perc0B ; plays sample 11 (11+0)
 ```

-The sample changed to by a percussion hit will apply until instrument is changed again with another percussive hit or the `!instr` command.
+The sample changed to by a percussion hit will persist until it is changed again with another percussive hit or the `!instr` command.

 ---